excelwong/hello-world/README.md

 ##########
 hi buddies,

-this is the first time use Github. and have a test about branch and commit.
+this is the first time using Github. and have a test about branch and commit.

+now have another test about pull and push.
+GOD bless me.